jaunt/EJS-Site-Builder-Docs/ejssitebuilder/data/md/performance/underTheHood.md

 If you try to "require" scripts that are ESM only, they will not work.

-It might be a while before it's possible to use both ESM and Common JS together, but Templer will be updated to follow whatever the community ends up with.
+It might be a while before it's possible to use both ESM and Common JS together, but EJS Site Builder will be updated to follow whatever the community ends up with.
 For now it will stick to Common JS.

 You can follow the typescript issue [here](https://github.com/microsoft/TypeScript/issues/46452)

 ### Source Code Stats

-Templer is around 2000 lines of typescript code.
+EJS Site Builder is around 2000 lines of typescript code.

 ### Dependencies

-Here are the NPM modules Templer depends on:
+Here are the NPM modules EJS Site Builder depends on:

 #### Build Time Dependencies